dude1121/obsidian-vault/01 - Notes/DC Machine.md

 This process works because of *residual magnetism*.
 When a generator is operated, the iron core becomes magnetized.
 But when the power is shut off, the iron is not fully demagnetized (see [[Hysteresis|hysteresis]]).
 This residual magnetism allows there to be a weaker magnetic field through the poles, allowing the generator to generate some voltage.
 This voltage in turn is fed into the field windings which strengthen the magnetic field at the poles, generating an even larger voltage, until the core is saturated.

+If the motor has lost some of its residual magnetism, or is magnetized in the opposite polarity, this method may not work, and the core will need to be re-magnetized.

 The trade off with this configuration is that a self-excited generator's output voltage will tend to drop as load is increased.
 This is because as the terminal voltage drops, the field current drops as well, reduced the generated $\Phi$.
 The voltage regulation of a self-excited generator is around 15%.

 ### Compound